Ranking Structure

 4. Can rank suspend for up to two weeks.

-5. Must perform performance checks periodically for the division staff.
+5. Perform performance checks periodically for the division staff.

-6. Must perform activity checks on all division staff within the division.
+6. Perform activity checks on all division staff within the division.

 Section Leader